-Vehicles should be loaded to ensure the correct distribution of the weight of the load over all the axles.
-Where, due to the size or shape of a particular load, this is not possible the RU should apply special conditions of travel to the load for the entire journey.
-Vehicles should be loaded so that the maximum permissible load, marked on a table affixed to the wagon, is not exceeded.
+Vehicles should be loaded to ensure the even distribution of the weight of the load over all the axles and the wheels (front-back and left-right equilibrium).

+Where, due to the size or shape of a particular load this is not possible, the RU should apply special conditions of travel to the load for the entire journey6, considering the relevant interface with the concerned IM(s).